GDWired/GDSimpleBLE/README.md

  - Run `git clone --recurse-submodules https://github.com/jferdelyi/GDSimpleBLE.git`
  - Install cmake
  - Install the Godot dependencies (https://docs.godotengine.org/en/stable/development/compiling/index.html)
- - Run `scons` on the root project folder.
+ - Run `scons` on the root folder.
- - Start Godot4 and open the project in the `demo` folder.
+ - Start Godot4 and open the project in the `demo` folder

 Exports from Godot don't seem to work well... it works for Linux and Windows only in debug and doesn't work at all on macOS.
 The executables are in the `exports` folder (Linux and Windows).